Youth Ambassadors for Wilderness

-YAW is a leadership program developed for high school students interested in becoming the next generation of Wilderness leaders
+YAW is a summer program developed for high school students interested in becoming the next generation of Wilderness leaders

-The 3-month curriculum focuses on expanding participants' knowledge of Wyoming's wild places through advocacy and stewardship
+The curriculum focuses on expanding participants' knowledge of Wyoming's wild places through advocacy and stewardship

 Students will explore wild places in their own backyards, shadow professionals in the field, and work alongside WWA staff to learn the ins and outs of public land management

 The curriculum is rooted in Place-Based Education best practices, and will unfold in an array of outdoor classrooms

 The program is designed around a flexible curriculum to match student interests and creativity

 YAW is offered to students free of charge thanks to our generous donors and grant support

 NOTE: NEW for YAW 2020, the program will take place over the course of a consolidated 10 days in early August!
 In past years we have spread the program out throughout the summer.
 Our intention is to give students more immersion in both the YAW program content and community.

 How to Apply to YAW 2020

 Submit the following application materials by April 1, 2020: